-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Jamul is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Jamul is a decidedly white-collar town, with fully 87.00% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Jamul is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Jamul who work in sales jobs (14.35%), management occupations (13.45%), and office and administrative support (12.70%).
+There are especially a lot of people living in Jamul who work in office and administrative support (14.34%), sales jobs (14.30%), and management occupations (13.46%).

-Telecommuters are a relatively large percentage of the workforce: 8.31% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Jamul telecommute to their jobs.
+Overall, about 8.40% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Jamul is a great place for families with children to consider.
 First of all, many other families with children live here, making Jamul a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Jamul has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Jamul’s overall crime rate is lower than average for the country.

+Jamul is a very ethnically-diverse town.
 The people who call Jamul home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jamul residents report their race to be White, followed by Black or African-American.
 Jamul also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 22.08% of the town’s residents.
+People of Hispanic or Latino origin account for 21.11% of the town’s residents.
 Important ancestries of people in Jamul include Irish, English, Italian, and Assyrian/Chaldean/Syriac.

 The most common language spoken in Jamul is English.
 Other important languages spoken here include Spanish and Arabic.